nathancarter/weblurch/doc-src/plan.md

 ## Experimenting with auto-bubbling

- * Create a function that can move the left or right edge of a Range object one word to the left or the right.
- * Create a function that can create a Range containing the n words before/after the cursor.
-It should be called `wordsNearCursor`, and function otherwise just like `charactersNearCursor`.
- * Create a function just like `allSpansNearCursor`, but operating on words instead.
-Call it `allPhrasesNearCursor`.
  * Create a function that takes as input a predicate `P`, a boolean `useWords`, and a number `n`.
 If `useWords` is true, then compute `allPhrasesNearCursor(n)`; else compute `allSpansNearCursor(n)` instead.